Saksham093/Data-Science/Python/Python Qs-As/README.md

 ## **Usage**

-To run a program, first uncomment the funtion, then call by run the following command:
+To run a program, first uncomment the function, then call by run the following command:

 ```python
 print(q_4) # Change question number ...